byui-cse/cse351-student-version/lesson_01/canvas/prepare.md

 Granularity refers to the size of the computational units that are executed concurrently.
 It's a measure of the ratio of computation to communication/synchronization overhead.

+**Coarse-grained Parallelism:**

-1. **Coarse-grained Parallelism:** Large tasks are executed concurrently, with relatively infrequent communication or synchronization between them.
+Large tasks are executed concurrently, with relatively infrequent communication or synchronization between them.
 The amount of computation performed by each task is significantly larger than the overhead of communication.

-    **Characteristics:**
+### Characteristics
 -   Lower communication overhead.
 -   Easier to implement.
 -   Less potential for speedup (limited by the number of large tasks).
 -   Suitable for loosely coupled systems (e.g., distributed computing).

 **Example:**  Distributing the simulation of different physical systems to different nodes in a cluster.
 Each node performs a large amount of independent computation.

+### Fine-grained Parallelism
-1. **Fine-grained Parallelism:**  Small tasks are executed concurrently, with frequent communication and synchronization.
+Small tasks are executed concurrently, with frequent communication and synchronization.
 The amount of computation performed by each task is small, and the overhead of communication can be significant.

 **Characteristics:**
 -   Higher communication overhead.
 -   More complex to implement.
 -   Greater potential for speedup (can exploit a higher degree of parallelism).
 -   Suitable for tightly coupled systems (e.g., multi-core processors, GPUs).

 **Example:**  Parallelizing the individual iterations of a loop within a program, where each iteration performs a small amount of work.
 GPU computations often exhibit fine-grained parallelism.

-**Relationship between Granularity and Parallelism Type:**
+### Relationship between Granularity and Parallelism Type

 - Data parallelism often lends itself to fine-grained parallelism (e.g., operating on individual pixels in an image).
 - Task parallelism can be either coarse-grained (e.g., running different applications on different cores) or fine-grained (e.g., breaking down a complex algorithm into many small, interdependent tasks).